-How to Choose the Best AI Detection Tool for Teachers
+Best AI Detectors for Teachers: How to Choose the Right Tool for Your Classroom

 Choosing the best AI content detection tool for your classroom can be overwhelming – here, we break down the key questions to make the process easier.